gatsbyjs/gatsby/docs/docs/how-to/routing/mdx.md

 ### Create pages from sourced MDX files

 In order to create pages from the sourced MDX files, you need to construct a query that finds all MDX nodes and pulls out the `slug` field from the `frontmatter` you defined.
-You could also use something like [`@sindresorhus/slugify`](https://github.com/sindresorhus/slugify) to slugify the `title` field.

 > **Note**: You can open up a GraphiQL console for query testing
 > in your browser at `http://localhost:8000/___graphql`